peterjmartinson/writing/DistractedFortune/20250317_Friction/draft.md

 For example, working out every day takes a lot of time out you could be doing other things.
 It makes you sweaty, so you need to shower afterwards.
 You don't want to exercise on a full stomach, so you need to time your eating before, or maybe get up earlier than usual to do it in the morning.
 But, that would mean going to bed earlier, which means rearranging the schedule the evening before.

-It would be way easier to just continue with your regular daily routine.
+It would be easier to just continue with your regular daily routine.

 My oldest boy has a daily morning routine, and if something gets missed, he's ready to tear out what little hair I have left on my head.
 As soon as he wakes up and comes down to the kitchen, he says "Dad.
 Vitamins?"
 He gets his vitamins.
 Then he gets breakfast - egg bagel and some fruit.

 Sometimes, like this morning, we run out of vitamins.
 "What, are they too expensive!?
 Go out and buy some right now!"
 It doesn't matter how often we teach him to be respectful, if we break his routine, it gets tense.

 It's because he's thinking about baseball, or homework he needs to complete, whatever.
-He wakes up every morning with something on his mind, and he doesn't want to have to think about breakfast.
+He wakes up every morning with something on his mind, and he doesn't want to have to think about the routine.

+Breaking that routine takes work.
+The natural way to avoid doing that work, is to come up with a reason to not break the routine.
+Hence, the friction.

 ## Identifying Friction